12 Things to Know and Share About the Holy Trinity

 The central mystery of Christian faith and life is the mystery of the Most Blessed Trinity.

-Christians are baptized in the name of the Father and of the Son and of the Holy Spirit [CCCC 44].
+Christians are baptized in the name of the Father and of the Son and of the Holy Spirit [CCC 44].

 5. When did the Church infallibly define the Trinity?